ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 ![Deleting a cell from a doubly-linked list.](delete.png)

-Note that because we are using header (which will never be deleted) cells at the front and back, there will always be cells preceding and following the cell we are deleting.
+Note that because we are using header cells (which will never be deleted) at the front and back, there will always be cells preceding and following the cell we are deleting.

-Inserting a cell is a little more involved for a doubly-linked lists because more references need to be changed.
+Inserting a cell is a little more involved for a doubly-linked list because more references need to be changed.
 First, we set the links in the cell we are inserting to the cells that are to precede and follow it:

 ![Inserting a cell into a doubly-linked list - part 1.](insert1.png)

-Then update the links in the preceding and following cells to refer to the cell being inserted:
+Then we update the links in the preceding and following cells to refer to the cell being inserted:

 ![Inserting a cell into a doubly-linked list - part 2.](insert2.png)